danbz/aesthetic-programming/source/10-MachineLearning/Readme.md

 [^samuel2]: Samuel, "Some Studies in Machine Learning Using the Game of Checkers."

 [^issues]: For instance, the generalization here leads to inherent bias such as the privileging of white people in facial recognition technologies.
 See both Buolamwini (2019) and Benjamin (2019).
+Also see, Shakir Mohamed, Marie-Therese Png, William Isaac, “Decolonial AI: Decolonial Theory as Sociotechnical Foresight in Artificial Intelligence,” *Philosophy & Technology*, Springer, July 12, 2020. https://doi.org/10.1007/s13347-020-00405-8.

 [^tensor]: ml5.js is built on top of tensorflow.js, as mentioned previously.